alexmill/trump_transcripts/transcripts/primary_debate_2015-09-16.md

 I would do so much better than that.
 No.
 I'm using facts.
 Every major business leader has used the — I never went bankrupt, by the way, as you know, everybody knows.
 But we — hundreds of companies, hundreds of deals, I've used ???: ... into bankruptcy.
 That's what's wrong with politicians in Washington right now.
-They think we can take a country into bankruptcy. [ crosstalk ]
+They think we can take a country into bankruptcy.
 Every major business leader, has used the — I never went bank bankrupt, by the way, as you know, everybody knows.
 But — hundreds of companies, hundreds of deals, I used the law four times and made a tremendous thing.
 I'm in business.
 I did a very good job.
 But I will say this, and people are very, very impressed with what I've done, the business people.
 But when the folks of Iowa found out the true facts of the job that you've done in Wisconsin, all of a sudden you, tubed (ph), he was No. 1 and now he's No. 6 or seven in the polls.
 So, look, we brought it out, you were supposed to make a billion dollars in the state.
 You lost 2.2 — you have right now, a huge budget deficit.
 That's not a Democratic point.
 That's a point.
 That's a fact.
 And when the people of Iowa found that out, I went to No. 1 and you went down the tubes.
 I didn't —
 Totally false.